boyu-zhang-99/time-multiplexed-neural-holography/README.md

 ```

 ## Generate Reconstruction Results Using Different Loss Functions
-Example target images are located in the `data/` folder.
+Example target images can be found in the `data/` folder.
 New loss functions are implemented in the `loss_functions.py` file.

 Run the following script to generate reconstruction results with different loss functions: